gshipley/enterprise_training/AdminTraining.md

 **Note:** If you see an error message indicating that you can’t add this node to the district because the node already has applications on it, consult the troubleshooting section.

 Repeat the steps above to query the database for information about districts.
-Notice that the *server_identities* now contains the following information:
+Notice that the *server_identities* array now contains the following information:

 	"server_identities" : [ { "name" : "node.example.com", "active" : true } ]

-If you continued to add additional nodes to this district, the *server_identities* array would show all the node hosts that are assigned to this district.
+If you continued to add additional nodes to this district, the *server_identities* array would show all the node hosts that are assigned to the district.

-OpenShift Enterprise always provides a command line tool to display information about a district.
+OpenShift Enterprise also provides a command line tool to display information about a district.
 Simple enter the following command to view the JSON information that is stored in the MongoDB database:

 	# oo-admin-ctl-district

 ##**Managing district capacity**

-Districts and node hosts both have a configured capacity for gears.
+Districts and node hosts have a configured capacity for the number of gears allowed.
 For a node host, the default values configured in */etc/openshift/resource_limits.conf* are:

 * Maximum number of application per node : 100
 * Maximum number of active applications per node : 100